rayoub/rupee/README.md

 ```
 Once downloaded, the files can be processed to populate the remaining data/pdb/ directory in addition to the data/chain/, data/scop/, data/cath/ and data/ecod/ directories.
 The data/pdb/ directory must be processed first followed by the data/chain/ directory.
-Then the remaining directories can be parsed and processed independently.
+Then the remaining directories can be processed independently.
 The following is what to do in each directory with it set as your working directory.

 ### data/pdb/